Resources / Blog Posts / Ask the Experts: Managing Challenging Family Dynamics Around the Holidays

 Question

-My partner and I both acknowledge we’ve had short fuses and getting into misunderstandings more often recently, likely due to holiday stress, managing expectations etc. Can you offer some concrete skills we can implement to avoid the onset of bickering, and how to quickly nip it in the bud when it ensues?
-We are both willing to work at it, acknowledge it happens, looking for skills how to implement
+My partner and I both acknowledge we’ve had short fuses and getting into misunderstandings more often recently, likely due to holiday stress, managing expectations, etc. Can you offer some concrete skills we can implement to avoid the onset of bickering, and how to quickly nip it in the bud when it ensues?
+We are both willing to work at it, acknowledge it happens, looking for skills on how to implement.

 Answer